Pylons/pyramid/docs/api/template.rst

 :mod:`repoze.bfg` Built-in Templating Facilties
 ===============================================

-Three templating facilities are provided by :mod:`repoze.bfg` "out of the box": :term:`ZPT` -style, :term:`Genshi` -style, and :term:`XSLT` templating.
+Four templating facilities are provided by :mod:`repoze.bfg` "out of the box": :term:`ZPT` -style, :term:`Genshi` -style, text templating, and :term:`XSLT` templating.

-ZPT-style and Genshi-style templates are in :mod:`repoze.bfg` are supported by the :term:`Chameleon` (nee :term:`z3c.pt`) templating engine, which contains alternate implementations of both the ZPT and Genshi language specifications.
+ZPT-style, Genshi-style, and text templates are in :mod:`repoze.bfg` are supported by the :term:`Chameleon` (nee :term:`z3c.pt`) templating engine, which contains alternate implementations of both the ZPT and Genshi language specifications.